 top of page

-The love affair with Australia often begins with a "hop across the ditch" ; a short three-hour flight from New Zealand that feels less like an international voyage and more like visiting family.
+The love affair with Australia often begins with a "hop across the ditch"; a short three-hour flight from New Zealand that feels less like an international voyage and more like visiting family.
 But the moment those cabin doors open, you aren’t just in a new country; you’re on a mission.
 Your objective?
-Find a kangaroo.
+Where to See a Kangaroo.

 We’ve seen them on Qantas tails, tea towels, and in our dreams.
 They are the unofficial mascots of this sunburnt country.
 However, despite the myths, they don’t usually wait for you at the airport taxi stand.